-The Department has an automated case management system which tracks probation and at-risk youth related information, which also interfaces with several countywide systems to track recidivism and treatment outcomes.
+The Department has an automated case management system which tracks probation youth information, which also interfaces with several countywide systems to track recidivism and treatment outcomes.
 Additionally, contracted agencies input information into our automated system regarding youth participation in referred services.